aarushkx/nextjs-saas-starter/README.md

 3. Configure environment variables

-    Create a `.env.local` file at the root and copy the contents of `.env.sample` into it.
-Replace with your own API keys and credentials.
+    Rename the `.env.sample` file to `.env.local` and replace with your own API keys and credentials.

 4. Run migrations